geoblacklight/geoblacklight-schema/README.md

   http://github.com/geoblacklight/geoblacklight-schema

-The conf/ folder has everything you need to implement the schema in Solr 6, and the examples/ folder has 100 example Solr documents that you can use.
+The examples/ folder has 100 example Solr documents that you can use.
 The lib/ folder has some initial, but incomplete, implementations for metadata format conversions (e.g., FGDC -> MODS, OGP -> GeoBlacklight, etc.).